The Partridge Family: Media

+Film adaptation

+In April 1995 following the successful release of The Brady Bunch Movie, it was announced Warner Bros. had made a deal with Bernard Slade and Witt/Thomas Productions to develop a feature length adaptation.

 Discography

 The Partridge Family was produced for ABC by Screen Gems.
 The company promoted the show by releasing a series of albums featuring the family band, though David Cassidy and Shirley Jones (as backing vocalist) were the only cast members who were actually featured on the recordings.

 As the show and other associated merchandising soared, Cassidy became a teen idol.
 The producers signed Cassidy as a solo act as well.
-Cassidy began touring with his own group of musicians, performing Partridge songs, as well as hits from his own albums, to thousands of screaming teenagers in major stadiums across the US, UK, Europe, Japan and Australia.
+Cassidy began touring with his own group of musicians, performing Partridge songs, as well as hits from his own albums, to thousands of screaming teenagers in major stadiums across the US, the UK, Europe, Japan and Australia.

 The Partridge Family remain best known for their 1970 smash debut single "I Think I Love You", written by Tony Romeo, who had penned the big 1968 hit "Indian Lake" (and other records) by the Cowsills.
-"I Think I Love You" spent three weeks at number one on Billboards Hot 100 in November and December of 1970.
+"I Think I Love You" spent three weeks at number one on the Billboard Hot 100 in November and December 1970.
 It sold more than five million copies, outselling the Beatles' "Let It Be", was awarded a gold disc, and made the group the third fictional artist to have a number one hit (after the Chipmunks and the Archies).
 The single's parent LP, The Partridge Family Album, reached No. 4 on the Billboard 200.
 It was also awarded gold status by the RIAA in December 1970, having sold more than 500,000 copies.
-A string of US and/or UK hit singles followed: "Doesn't Somebody Want to Be Wanted", "I'll Meet You Halfway", "I Woke Up In Love This Morning", "It's One of Those Nights (Yes Love)", "Am I Losing You", and covers of the early- to -mid-1960s hits "Looking Through the Eyes of Love", "Breaking Up Is Hard to Do" and "Walking in the Rain".
-These singles were showcased on the three gold-certified albums Up To Date (1971), Sound Magazine (1971) and Shopping Bag (1972), plus The Partridge Family Notebook (1972), Crossword Puzzle (1973) and Bulletin Board (1973).
+A string of US and/or UK hit singles followed: "Doesn't Somebody Want to Be Wanted", "I'll Meet You Halfway", "I Woke Up in Love This Morning", "It's One of Those Nights (Yes Love)", "Am I Losing You", and covers of the early- to -mid-1960s hits "Looking Through the Eyes of Love", "Breaking Up Is Hard to Do" and "Walking in the Rain".
+These singles were showcased on the three gold-certified albums Up to Date (1971), Sound Magazine (1971) and Shopping Bag (1972), plus The Partridge Family Notebook (1972), Crossword Puzzle (1973), and Bulletin Board (1973), with "Breaking Up Is Hard to To Do" making its album debut on The Partridge Family at Home with Their Greatest Hits (1972).
 The holiday album A Partridge Family Christmas Card was the top-selling Christmas record of 1971.
 Record sales success was replicated internationally, with both the Partridge Family group and Cassidy as a solo singer achieving huge hits in Canada, Great Britain, Europe, Japan, Australia, New Zealand and South Africa.
 In all, the Partridge Family released 89 songs on nine albums between 1970 and 1973.